Cold Weather, Warm Homes: Preventing Burst Pipes in Michigan Winters

 Mold Remediation

 Even after water removal, mold can begin growing within 24–48 hours.
-Titus Restoration’s certified mold remediation team identifies contaminated areas, removes affected materials, and sanitizes your home with antimicrobial treatments.
+Titus Contracting’s certified mold remediation team identifies contaminated areas, removes affected materials, and sanitizes your home with antimicrobial treatments.
 Our goal is to restore a clean, healthy environment so your family can breathe easy again.

 Structural Repairs